-- a) All testing defined in [2.9] is to be witnessed by a Society surveyor - b) For each emergency release system or type thereof, the performance requirements in [2.8.6] a) are to be verified either at the manufacturer's works or as part of the commissioning of the towing winch when it is installed on board.
-Where verification solely through testing is impracticable (e.g. due to health and safety), testing may be combined with inspection, analysis or demonstration in agreement with the Society. - c) The performance capabilities, as well as instructions for operation, instructions of the emergency release system are to be documented by the manufacturer and made available on board the ship on which the winch has been installed. - d) Instructions for surveys of the emergency release system are to be documented by the manufacturer, agreed by the Society and made available on board the ship on which the winch has been installed. - e) Where necessary for conducting the annual and special surveys of the winch, adequately sized strong points are to be provided on deck.
+- a) All testing defined in [3.9] is to be witnessed by a Society surveyor - b) The towing hook is to be subjected to a static tensile test, where the testing force TF is to be equal to DAF·SWL, where the DAF is defined in Tab 10 or in Tab 11, as applicable - c) The quick-release device a towing hook is to be tested both at the hook SWL and hook testing force TF defined above.
+The force necessary to open the hook under load is to be not greater than 150 N. - After installation on board, an unhooking trial under load is to be carried out by means of the above remote control device.
+This trial may be performed with a test load less than the hook SWL. - d) The towing winch is to be subjected to a static tensile test, where the testing force TF is to be equal to CL, where CL is defined in Tab 6 or in Tab 7, as applicable. - e) For each emergency release system or type thereof, the performance requirements in [3.8.4] a) are to be verified either at the manufacturer's works or as part of the commissioning of the towing winch when it is installed on board.
+Where verification solely through testing is impracticable (e.g. due to health and safety), testing may be combined with inspection, analysis or demonstration in agreement with the Society. - f) The performance capabilities, as well as instructions for operation, instructions of the emergency release system are to be documented by the manufacturer and made available on board the ship on which the winch has been installed. - g) Instructions for surveys of the emergency release system are to be documented by the manufacturer, agreed by the Society and made available on board the ship on which the winch has been installed. - h) Where necessary for conducting the annual and special surveys of the winch, adequately sized strong points are to be provided on deck.

-2.9.2 Installation trials (1/1/2020)
+3.9.2 Installation trials (1/1/2025)

 a) The full functionality of the emergency release system is to be tested as part of the shipboard commissioning trials to the satisfaction of the surveyor.
-Testing may be conducted either during a bollard pull test or by applying the towline load against a strong point on the deck of the tug that is certified to the appropriate load.
+Testing may be conducted either during a bollard pull test or by

-b) Where the performance of the winch in accordance with [2.8.6] a) has previously been verified, the load applied for the installation trials is to be at least the lesser of 30% of the maximum design load or 80% of vessel bollard pull.
+- applying the towline load against a strong point on the deck of the tug that is certified to the appropriate load. - b) Where the performance of the winch in accordance with [3.8.4] a) has previously been verified, the load applied for the installation trials is to be at least the lesser of 30% of the maximum design load (see [2.3.7]) or 80% of vessel bollard pull.

-2.10 Construction and testing
+3.10 Tug testing

-2.10.1 Bollard pull test (1/7/2012)
+3.10.1 Bollard pull test (1/7/2012)